openresty/lua-nginx-module/README.markdown

 If the current location defines [rewrite_by_lua](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua) or [rewrite_by_lua_file](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua_file), then the request body will be read just before the [rewrite_by_lua](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua) or [rewrite_by_lua_file](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua_file) code is run (and also at the
 `rewrite` phase).
-Similarly, if only [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua) is specified, the request body won't be read until the content handler's Lua code is about to run (i.e., the request body will be read at the content phase).
+Similarly, if only [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua) is specified, the request body will not be read until the content handler's Lua code is about to run (i.e., the request body will be read at the content phase).